Pangjiping/terrafmter/websiteDocs/cs_kubernetes_addon_metadata.md

 alicloud

-Alicloud: alicloud\_cs\_kubernetes\_version
+Alicloud: alicloud\_cs\_kubernetes\_addon\_metadata

-docs-alicloud-datasource-cs-kubernetes-version

-Provides a data source to query the details of the Kubernetes version supported by ACK.
+docs-alicloud-datasource-cs-kubernetes-addon\_metadata

+Provide metadata of kubernetes cluster addons.

-# alicloud\_cs\_kubernetes\_version
+# alicloud\_cs\_kubernetes\_addon\_metadata

-This data source provides the details of the Kubernetes version supported by ACK.
+This data source provides metadata of kubernetes cluster addons.

--\> **NOTE:** Available in 1.170.0+.
+-\> **NOTE:** Available in 1.166.0+.

 ## Example Usage

 ```
-# Query the managed kubernetes cluster metadata of version 1.22.3-aliyun.1 in the region specified by the client.
-data "alicloud_cs_kubernetes_version" "default" {
+data "alicloud_cs_kubernetes_addon_metadata" "default" {
+cluster_id = var.cluster_id
-cluster_type = "ManagedKubernetes"
+name       = "nginx-ingress-controller"
-version      = "1.22.3-aliyun.1"
+version    = "v1.1.2-aliyun.2"
-profile      = "Default"
 }

+// Output addon configuration that can be customized
-output "metadata" {
+output "addon_config_schema" {
-value = data.alicloud_cs_kubernetes_version.default.metadata
+value = data.alicloud_cs_kubernetes_addons.default.config_schema
 }

-# Query the kubernetes cluster metadata of version 1.22.3-aliyun.1 in the region specified by the client.
-data "alicloud_cs_kubernetes_version" "default" {
-cluster_type = "Kubernetes"
-version      = "1.22.3-aliyun.1"
-profile      = "Default"
-}
-output "metadata" {
-value = data.alicloud_cs_kubernetes_version.default.metadata
-}

-# Query the serverless kubernetes cluster metadata of version 1.22.3-aliyun.1 in the region specified by the client.
-data "alicloud_cs_kubernetes_version" "default" {
-cluster_type = "ManagedKubernetes"
-version      = "1.22.3-aliyun.1"
-profile      = "Serverless"
-}
-output "metadata" {
-value = data.alicloud_cs_kubernetes_version.default.metadata
-}

-# Query the edge kubernetes cluster metadata of version 1.20.11-aliyunedge.1 in the region specified by the client.
-data "alicloud_cs_kubernetes_version" "default" {
-cluster_type = "ManagedKubernetes"
-version      = "1.20.11-aliyunedge.1"
-profile      = "Edge"
-}
-output "metadata" {
-value = data.alicloud_cs_kubernetes_version.default.metadata
-}

 ```

 ## Argument Reference

 The following arguments are supported.

-- `cluster_type` \- (Required) The type of cluster.
-Its valid value are `Kubernetes` and `ManagedKubernetes`.
+- `cluster_id` \- (Required) The id of kubernetes cluster.
-- `version` \- (Optional) The ACK released kubernetes version.
+- `name` \- (Required) The name of the cluster addon.
+You can get a list of available addons that the cluster can install by using data source `alicloud_cs_kubernetes_addons`.
-- `profile` \- (Optional) The profile of cluster.
-Its valid value are `Default`, `Serverless` and `Edge`.
+- `version` \- (Required) The version of the cluster addon.

 ## Attributes Reference

-The following attributes are exported.
+The following attributes are exported in addition to the arguments listed above:

-- `metadata` \- A list of metadata of kubernetes version.

-  - `version` \- The ACK released kubernetes version.
-  - `runtime` \- The list of supported runtime.

-    - `name` \- The runtime name.
-    - `version` \- The runtime version.
+- `config_schema` \- The addon configuration that can be customized.
+The returned format is the standard json schema.
+If return empty, it means that the addon does not support custom configuration yet.

 Go